 Research output per year

-I qualified as registered nurse in 2003 following an initial grounding in Biological Sciences at Newcastle University.
-Having practised and researched in the critical care environment, I moved to focus my career towards the management and delivery of clinical research trials across multiple clinical and disease specialties, but predominantly in the field of diabetes prevention and management.
-This allowed me to deliver cutting edge therapies to NHS patients, gaining a broad understanding of quantitative and qualitative research methodologies and extensive advanced clinical skills.
+With significant experience in the critical care environment, I developed my career towards the management and delivery of clinical research trials across multiple clinical and disease specialities, but predominantly in the field of diabetes prevention and management.
+This allowed me to deliver cutting edge translational therapies to NHS patients, implementing varied research methodologies and advanced clinical skills.
+I have recently been appointed as NIHR North East and North Cumbria RDN strategic lead for Diabetes, Metabolic and Endocrinology research.

-The arena of clinical trials enabled me to work collaboratively across the healthcare and pharma industries both nationally and internationally for over 10 years.
-I continue to collaborate with industry in the field of diabetes technology.
+I have worked collaboratively across the healthcare and pharma industries both nationally and internationally for over 15 years.
+I continue to maintain links with industry via research collaborations in the field of diabetes health technology.

-I was awarded the Alice Corey MRC research scholarship in order to undertake a Master of Clinical Research awarded by Newcastle University in 2011.
-I am currently studying for my PhD in Nursing Practice Development Research, exploring the biopsychosocial aspects and user acceptability of wearable glucose monitoring technology in adults with diabetes.
-I have published recent work focusing on diabetes and wellbeing, the evolution of diabetes technologies and the use of diabetes tech in people living with dementia and diabetes.
+I was awarded the Alice Corey MRC research scholarship to undertake an MClinRes awarded by Newcastle University.
+I am currently completing my PhD exploring the user experience of glucose sensing technologies and have published work focusing on diabetes and well-being and the evolution of diabetes technologies.

-I lead diabetes education at Northumbria University.
-Working closely with experts in practice in the delivery of diabetes education and research, enables her to maintain close links and contemporary understanding of the clinical care of people living with diabetes.
+I lead diabetes education at Northumbria University, working closely with experts in practice enabling me to maintain close links and contemporary understanding of the clinical care of people living with diabetes.

-Expertise in teaching and learning practice is recognised through my award of Fellowship to the Higher Education Academy and leadership of the MSc in Health and Social Practice CPD post graduate pathways.
+Expertise in teaching and learning practice is recognised by my award of Fellowship to the Higher Education Academy and leadership of the MSc CPD pathways in Professional Practice in Health.

-I was member and Chair of the Royal College of Nursing National Diabetes Steering group (2018-2023) and have recently been accepted as a member of the European Psychosocial Aspects of Diabetes (PSAD) study group, Open Digital Health, the Foundation of European Nurses in Diabetes (FEND) and am an associate member of Fuse - The Center for Translational Research in Public Health, demonstrating impact, engagement and collaboration, influencing policy and professional guidance at a national and international level.
+I was committee member and Chair of the Royal College of Nursing National Diabetes Steering group (2019-2023), I am also a member of the European Psychosocial Aspects of Diabetes (PSAD) study group, The British Academy Early Career Researcher Network, The Foundation of European Nurses in Diabetes (FEND) and Fuse (The Centre for Translational Research in Public Health), demonstrating impact and engagement, influencing policy and professional guidance at a national and international level.

-I was involved in the COVID-19 national vaccination response both as a RHCP vaccinator, and as a vaccinator trainer.
-I continue to develop research activities around vaccination acceptance.
+I was involved in the COVID-19 national vaccination programme both as a RHCP vaccinator, and as a vaccinator educator and have collaborated on international research activities around vaccination acceptance.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):